TreeCityWes/XenFT-Calendar-Export/README.md

 # XenFT Management Tool

 This script allows users to manage their XenFTs across various EVM chains.
-Users can export their XenFTs to an `.ics` calendar file, display data on-screen, or select a different chain to manage their XenFTs.
+Users can export their XenFTs to an `.ics` calendar file or simply display data on-screen.

 ## Features:

-- Display a welcome banner.
 - Fetch XenFTs from multiple EVM chains.
 - Export XenFTs to an `.ics` file suitable for Google Calendar.
 - Display XenFT data on-screen in a table format.
-- Handle ENS domain names as input for Ethereum addresses.
+- Supports ENS names as input for all chains.

 ## Supported EVM Chains: